oliviazg/GoGlobe/README.md

 D4: I created the Controller class and updated the main GoGlobe class.

 D5 - D8: I worked with Olivia via live coding to fix mazeGenerator, portal, ball movement, difficulty levels, timer, borders, keyPressed and keyReleased.

+D9: I worked on the Wind class, but bumped into Processing.app errors that I could not solve on my own.

 ----------------------------------
 Development Log for Olivia Zheng: